-With more authors publishing independently than ever, I’m hearing more questions about rights and permissions.
-It’s a tough issue to navigate without having an experienced editor or agent to guide you.
+With more authors publishing independently than ever, I’m hearing more questions about permissions.
+Unfortunately, it’s a tough issue to navigate without having an experienced editor or agent to guide you.

 When do you NOT need to seek permission?

 - When the work is in public domain.
-This isn’t a terribly easy thing to determine, but any work published before 1923 is in the public domain.
+This isn’t always a simple matter to determine, but any work published before 1923 is in the public domain.
 Some works published after 1923 are also in the public domain.
 Read this guide from Stanford about how to determine if a work is in the public domain.

 - When simply mentioning the title or author of a work.
 You do not need permission to mention the title of someone’s work.
 It’s like citing a fact.

 - When the work is licensed under Creative Commons.
-If this is the case, you should see this prominently declared on the work itself as an alternative to the copyright symbol.
+If this is the case, you should see this prominently declared on the work itself.
 For instance, the book Mediactive is licensed under Creative Commons, and so are many sites and blogs.

 When DO you need to seek permission?
 When you use copyrighted material in such a way that it cannot be considered fair use.

 Crediting the source does not remove the obligation to seek permission.
 It is expected that you always credit your source regardless of fair use; otherwise, you are plagiarizing.